-Summer Evening on a Roof in Rotterdam
+Summer Evening on a Rooftop in Rotterdam

 The building was designed by architect W.M Dudok and was completed shortly before the outbreak of the Second World War.
 It survived the bombardment on 14 May 1940 in relatively good state, unlike the nearby Bijenkorf store, also by Dudok, which was badly damaged and was demolished after the war.

 Erasmus House has been in use for decades at the HBU, the Hollandsche Bank Unie.
 Since they left in 2013, the office floors are let to various companies and Grand-café La Buvette is located on the ground floor.
 Thanks to the hospitality of La Buvette and the initiatives of Ramazan Aydogan of Rotta Historica I was allowed to visit the roof on August 31, 2018, together with a few dozen other photographers.

 The conditions were perfect.
 We reached the roof, after a long climb through Dudok’s design stairwell, at half past seven.
 Another two hours to sunset.
 A dark cloud, which had been hovering above Rotterdam just before, moved away and from the west the sun set the city in a beautiful light.
 A golden hour if ever there was one.

 The rooftop on a tower of a mere twelve floors generates a different experience than the roof of Delftse Poort, the highest building in the center of Rotterdam.
 But one can also take beautiful pictures from a slightly lower roof.
 If only because of the beautiful vistas between the higher towers.
 Take, for example, this almost abstract picture.
 A play of horizontal, vertical and diagonal lines featuring the open bridge part of Erasmus Bridge and the oblique facade of Renzo Piano’s KPN Tower.

 Also the recently constructed ferris wheel The Dinner Wheel, on the grass field next to the Markthal, was nicely visible in a similar view.